cmaloney/dcos-docs/_pages/usage/services/jenkins.md

         $ dcos package install jenkins --options=options.json

     The first time Jenkins runs, it populates the directory on your NFS share with a basic Jenkins configuration and a small set of plugins.
 If Marathon needs to restart the task on a different host, the container automatically mounts your existing data directory, including job configurations, build history and installed plugins.
-For future versions of DCOS, we are planning add support for other distributed file systems and leverage the persistence primitives available in recent versions of Mesos.
+For future versions of DC/OS, we are planning add support for other distributed file systems and leverage the persistence primitives available in recent versions of Mesos.

 3. Verify that Jenkins is installed and healthy.